-(2) The amounts in this column for 2007 include the aggregate amount recognized for financial reporting purposes in accordance with FAS 123(R) for stock rights awards that vested during 2007, except that in accordance with SEC rules, the amounts do not reflect an estimate for forfeitures related to service-based vesting conditions.
-None of the individuals in the table forfeited any unvested restricted stock during 2007 with service-based vesting conditions.
+(1) The amounts in this column include the aggregate amount recognized for financial reporting purposes in accordance with FAS 123(R) for stock rights awards that vested during the year in question, except that in accordance with SEC rules, the amounts do not reflect an estimate for forfeitures related to service-based vesting conditions.
+All awards included in this column were valued using the closing price of our common stock on the last trading day preceding the date of grant.

-In addition, this column includes amounts recognized for financial reporting purposes in 2007 in accordance with FAS 123(R) for performance share awards that are likely to be earned in future years, based on satisfaction of performance criteria during 2007.
+This column also includes amounts recognized for financial reporting purposes in accordance with FAS 123(R) for performance share awards that are likely to be earned in future years, based on satisfaction of performance criteria during the year in question.
 We consider the likelihood of meeting performance criteria based upon management's estimates.
-We use a Monte Carlo simulation model for performance awards tied to total shareholder return.
-We compare the peer group members based on stock volatility, risk-free interest rates and total shareholder return through the grant date, use that data to simulate each peer group company's stock returns from the grant date through the three-year performance period, and then estimate a pay-out percentage for our performance awards.
+We use a Monte Carlo simulation model for performance awards tied to total relative shareholder return.
+We compare the peer group members and/or index based on stock volatility, risk-free interest rates and total shareholder return through the grant date, use that data to simulate each peer group company's stock returns from the grant date through the three-year performance period, and then estimate a pay-out percentage for our performance awards.